KSP-KOS/KOS/doc/source/math/basic.rst

 There is a bound variable called CONSTANT which contains some basic fundamental constants about the universe that you may find handy in your math operations.

-.. versionadded:: 0.18
-    Prior to kOS version 0.18, ``constant`` was a function call, and therefore to say ``constant:pi``, you had to say ``constant():pi``.
-    The function call ``constant()`` still exists and still works, but the new way without the parentheses is preferred going forward, and the way with the parentheses may become deprecated later.
-    For the moment, both ways of doing it work.

 .. list-table::
     :header-rows: 1
     :widths: 1 4